yongmenglee/yongmenglee.github.io/_posts/2020-07-25-polynomial-eqn-raised-to-the-power-of-a-polynomial-eqn.md

 Good start!
 We have earned our credit by obtaining our first two values of $x$.

 **But, wait!
-These are only the first two values of $x$!
+These are only the first two values of $x$.
 Then, what's next?**

 Be patient, let's keep calm and proceed to the second case! ☕

 ## Case 2: $1^b = 1$

-Again, this should be another fundamental concept taught in high school maths class. $1$ raised to the power of any number, $b$ remains as $1$.
+Again, this should be another fundamental concept taught in high school maths class: $1$ raised to the power of any number, $b$ remains as $1$.
 Similarly, we can make the following substitution with the information provided:

 $$
 \begin{align}